 The "slave" term is widely considered inappropriate in open source communities.
 It has been officially deprecated in Jenkins 2.0 in 2016, but there are remaining usages in some Jenkins components.
 The JENKINS-42816: Slave to Agent renaming leftovers EPIC tracks cleanup of such usages.
 Official Docker agent images were a glaring case, it was not easy to fix that with the previous versions of the image release Pipelines on DockerHub.
 It is great to have the image naming issue finally fixed by this update.

 Another notable change is replacing the JNLP agent term with inbound agent.
 Historically "JNLP" has been used as a name of Remoting protocols.
 JNLP stands for Java Network Launch Protocol which is a part of the Java Web Start.
 Jenkins supports Java Web Start mode for agents when running agents on Java 1.8, but our networking protocols are based on TCP and have nothing to do with Java Network Launch Protocol.
 This name has been very confusing since the beginning and became worse with the introduction of WebSocket support in Jenkins 2.217 (JEP-222).
 Docker agent images support WebSockets, so we decided to change the image name to jenkins/inbound-agent so that it prevents further confusion.
-Inbound agent term refers to agent protocols in which the agent initiates the connection to the Jenkins master through different protocols.
+Inbound agent term refers to agent protocols in which the agent initiates the connection to the Jenkins controller through different protocols.